niess/calzone/docs/source/geometry.rst

 .. topic:: Cylindrical section.

-   The optional *section* arguments specifies the angular span of the cylindrical shape (in deg).
+   The optional *section* argument specifies the angular span of the cylindrical shape (in deg).
 By default, the cylinder is closed, i.e. it spans the whole azimuth angle ([0, 360] deg).